-18 Chromebook keyboard shortcuts every student should know
+20 Chromebook keyboard shortcuts every student should know

 - Folder creation: Ctrl + E creates a new folder.

 - Rename items: Ctrl + Enter to rename the selected item.
 I find this goes quicker in Files than on the Google Drive site because you don't have to deal with pop-up windows or the window reloading after renaming a file.
-Ctrl + Enter, type in the new name, tap Enter, the arrow key over to the next item and repeat.
+Ctrl + Enter, type in the new name, tap Enter, then arrow key over to the next item and repeat.

 - Delete items: Alt + Backspace to delete an item from a folder.
-Items deleted from a Google Drive folder in the Files app still go to the Google Drive trash folder, so they can be recovered within a number of days if you find you deleted something on accident.
+Items deleted from a Google Drive folder in the Files app still go to the Google Drive trash folder, so you can recover them within a number of days if you find you deleted something on accident.

 Remapping Chromebook keys

-Chromebook keyboards vary from traditional keyboards in a few ways, but perhaps the most important change for many — especially for younger users with hands too small to reach every letter while holding down the Shift key one-handed — is the "Launcher" key being a Search or App Launcher key instead of Caps Lock.
-Thankfully, Google knows that this is a key that lots of people use, so Google allows Chromebook users to remap the Launcher key as well as the other function-related keys — Alt, Ctrl, Escape, and Backspace — so that they can be what we use rather than the default function.
+Chromebook keyboards vary from traditional keyboards in a few ways.
+Perhaps the most important change for many — especially for younger users with hands too small to reach every letter while holding down the Shift key one-handed — is the "Launcher" key being a Search or App Launcher key instead of Caps Lock.

+Thankfully, Google knows that this is a key that lots of people use, so Google allows Chromebook users to remap the Launcher key, as well as the other function-related keys — Alt, Ctrl, Escape, and Backspace — so that they can be what we use rather than the default function.
 Here's how to get your Caps Lock back.

-Tap the time in the bottom-right corner of the screen to open the Chromebook menu.
+1. Tap the Time in the bottom-right corner of the screen to open the Chromebook menu.

-Tap the settings gear to open Settings.
+2. Tap the Settings gear to open Settings.

-- Tap the drop-down menu to the right of the Launcher key.
+4. Tap the Drop-down menu to the right of the key you want to change.

 You can remap the other function keys if you want, but Caps Lock is the only major deviation most users will want to correct.